 Types of EVs

 Plug in electric vehicles (EVs) come in a variety of shapes and sizes.
-There are two basic EV designs:
+There are a variety of super-efficiency low speed electric options, like electric-assist bicycles, neighborhood electric vehicles, and motorcycles.
+For the passenger cars and trucks used by most Vermonters there are two basic EV designs:

 All Electric Vehicles (AEVs)